Table of Contents

 PIPA Data Security with PSM

 In order to protect personal data, businesses and organizations are required to implement and maintain a comprehensive security program, whether they manage this in-house or work with a third-party qualified individual.
 PSM is a cybersecurity expert that is considered a qualified individual under PIPA.
 Our professionals provide complete cybersecurity services to protect your most sensitive data.
 We will assess your IT infrastructure to identify and address vulnerabilities and implement security measures to improve protection against data breaches and unauthorized access, use, modification, disclosure, or destruction of personal data.
+PSM can also assist with responding to or preparing a written request for breach notification or compliance documentation as part of formal procedures.

 With our expertise in PIPA guidelines, we can help your business or organization to be better prepared to comply with the technical aspects of PIPA and FTC Safeguards requirements.
 Our professionals can help you identify and understand gaps in your security as well as solutions to close these gaps.
 We can also help implement an overall Information Security program including policies, procedures, standards, and controls that align to industry security frameworks.